 A lot of people love buttermilk pies.
-It is a wonderful creamy custard pie that you don’t often see in stores, bakeries, or in restaurants.
-So if you want one of these old-fashion pies, you are going to have to prepare one yourself.
+It is a wonderful creamy pie that you don’t often see in stores, bakeries, or in restaurants.
+So if you want one of these old-fashioned pies, you are going to have to prepare one yourself.

 In one word, cornmeal.